Keep Your Horse Breathing Well

 Our Dutch Doors are crafted with durability and functionality in mind, featuring latch systems made from pre-galvanized material and stainless steel to withstand the rigors of any working barn.
 The doors are solid welded, arrive pre-hung for effortless installation, and can be opened from either the inside or the outside, providing convenience and versatility.

 In addition to enhancing your barn’s aesthetics and functionality, our Dutch Doors offer customizable options to suit your specific needs and style.
-We offer tempered glass in-fill upgrades with protective grill guards.
+We offer tempered glass infill upgrades with protective grill guards.
 And, all Dutch Doors can be configured into Sliding Paddock Doors, allowing them to operate seamlessly on a sliding track system.
 These and more custom options ensure that your barn doors not only meet your functional needs but also align perfectly with your aesthetic vision.

 Maintain Ring Footing

 Keep an eye on the temperatures, too.
 Even if your ring footing has minimal dust and is well-maintained, frigid winter weather can irritate your horse’s sensitive airway.
-Always give your horse a long warm-up, carefully monitor their breathing, and watch for coughing during cold weather rides.
+Always give your horse a long warm-up, carefully monitor their breathing, and watch for coughing during cold-weather rides.
 When the temperatures are frigid, it’s probably best for your horse to skip your ride.

 Upgrade Your Horse Barn Now